 The uniformity in accounting formats and principles brought by GAAP allows external readers of financial statements to understand the accounts of a business easily.
 Making comparisons within a business and between two businesses becomes much easier which further helps investors in making decisions related to investments.

-Indian GAAP also aims at ensuring accurate and honest representation of financial statements.
+Indian GAAP accounting standards also aims at ensuring accurate and honest representation of financial statements.
 The principles of GAAP make sure that accounts are not manipulated by business management as per their requirements.
 Proper following of GAAP in India helps in determining a high level of certainty in the accuracy of a business’ financial statements.

 GAAP can however not be said to be a universal code of accounting, as such a thing does not exist as of yet.
 Specifications and details of GAAP may differ based on the business’ geographic location, accounting body, industry, etc. GAAP of India has been established by ICAI in India, just like GAAP has been modified by ICAI in India and FASB in the United States of America, the accounting bodies of several other countries have made specific modifications in GAAP in accordance with their economy and industries.